 -

-And the configuration attempts to use the sensitive variable in a
+The configuration then attempts to use this sensitive variable directly in a for_each expression.

 resource "random_pet" "p" {